 Unexplained physical injury is one of the common signs of nursing home abuse.
 Bruises, broken bones, and open wounds that are allowed to become infected can be life-threatening to elderly people, especially if they cannot communicate their concerns to caregivers.
 Staff members may use restraints to keep residents tied to their beds, handle residents too roughly, or even inflict sexual abuse on residents who are unable to defend themselves.

-While many residents may suffer physical injuries in nursing homes, the truth is that abuse can go much further than damage to a resident’s body.
-Residents may also be mistreated due to:
+While many residents may suffer physical injuries in nursing homes, the truth is that elder abuse can go much further than damage to a resident’s body.
+Our Hagerstown nursing home abuse lawyer details what residents may also be mistreated due to:

 Nursing Home Abuse Is Illegal Under State and Federal Law